 Cleary's performance with Springfield was enough for the Washington Nationals of the American League to invite the 22-year-old pitcher to spring training in 1941.
 He was one of 39 players invited to train with the Nationals in Orlando, Florida, including 16 pitchers, as Washington manager Bucky Harris sought to improve upon the club's next-to-last-place finish in the American League in 1940.
 "The lightest [candidate] is 160-pound Joe Cleary," The Sporting News reported in January 1941, "who won none and lost one game for Springfield of the Eastern League in 1940."
 Washington didn't keep Cleary on the roster for the regular season, cutting him after an intrasquad game in March.

 Washington left Cleary in Orlando to pitch for its farm club in the Florida State League during the 1941 season.
-After the United States entered World War II in late 1941, Cleary joined the Army and served a two-year stint, missing the 1942 and 1943 baseball seasons.
-After his discharge from the Army, Cleary returned to the Washington organization and pitched the 1944 season for Chattanooga in the Class A Southern Association.
+After the United States entered World War II in late 1941, Cleary joined the Army and served a two-year stint, missing the 1942 baseball season.
+After his discharge from the Army, Cleary returned to the Washington organization and pitched the 1942 season for Buffalo and the next year for Chattanooga in the Class A Southern Association.
 Still with Chattanooga in 1945, Cleary, with a 10-5 record, was selected to play in the league's all-star game, which was canceled due to wartime travel restrictions.
 Cleary left the team in a huff.
 "I was upset," Cleary recalled, "because [Washington] told me if I did good, they'd call me up, but they didn't."

 Short on pitching, Washington owner Clark Griffith contacted Cleary and asked him to join the Nationals.
 That July, the Nats were in second place and fighting for the American League pennant, but, because of rainouts, faced a string of doubleheaders.
 Washington played its fifth consecutive doubleheader on Saturday, August 4, at Griffith Stadium.
 After the Nationals won the opening game over the Boston Red Sox, Cleary got his major league opportunity in the second game.